merixstudio/merix-template/docs/topics/signals.rst

 Listening to signals
 ====================

-If you want your code to be notified, when given action occurs (when signal is sent), you need to connect a receiver (callback) function to the given signal.
+If you want your code to be notified, when an action occurs (when signal is sent), you need to connect a receiver (callback) function to the given signal.
 Use the :js:func:`Signal.connect` method for this purpose:

 .. js:function:: Signal.connect(receiver)